whitphx/vscode-emacs-mcx/README.md

 You can disable it with `emacs-mcx.cursorMoveOnFindWidget` option described below.
 See https://github.com/whitphx/vscode-emacs-mcx/issues/137 for the details about this topic.

+### The find widget is not initialized with the currently selected string when using `C-s`.
+It's different from the original VSCode' behavior.

+This behavior is controlled by `editor.find.seedSearchStringFromSelection` VSCode setting.
+This extension overrides its default value as `"never"` for the Emacs-like behavior, while the original VSCode's default value is `"always"`.

+You can [edit the setting](https://code.visualstudio.com/docs/getstarted/settings) if you prefer a different behavior.

 ### The extension has been broken!

 Try the `Developer: Reinstall Extension...` command from the command palette to reinstall the extension.
 I fixed [a problem](https://github.com/whitphx/vscode-emacs-mcx/issues/1654) by this way somehow.